tinacms/tina.io/content/docs/index.md

 ## Tina Cloud

 **Tina Cloud** is a hosted service purpose built for integration with the TinaCMS Toolkit.
-Tina Cloud makes it possible for entire content teams to take advantage of a git-based workflow, regardless of whether they write code or have GitHub accounts.
+Tina Cloud makes it possible for entire content teams to take advantage of a Git-based workflow, regardless of whether they write code or have GitHub accounts.
 Additionally, Tina Cloud exposes a GraphQL API for your site's file-based content, giving developers a more powerful interface for querying data and reconciling relationships.

 [Learn more about Tina Cloud](/docs/tina-cloud)